facebook/zstd/zstd_compression_format.md

 - Raw literals block - Literals are stored uncompressed.
 - RLE literals block - Literals consist of a single byte value repeated N times.
-- Compressed literals block - This is a standard huffman-compressed block, starting with a huffman tree description.
+- Compressed literals block - This is a standard Huffman-compressed block, starting with a Huffman tree description.
         See details below.
-- Repeat Stats literals block - This is a huffman-compressed block, using huffman tree _from previous huffman-compressed literals block_.
+- Repeat Stats literals block - This is a Huffman-compressed block, using Huffman tree _from previous Huffman-compressed literals block_.
         Huffman tree description will be skipped.

 __Sizes format__ :